Calvin-S/Hand-Command/README.md

 Settings Window
 ```
 The four modes will show up on a new window.You have to manually
-(use the mouse) change the settings as they wish.Finally, close the
+(use the mouse) change the settings as they wish.
+Finally, close the
 window to exit the settings.

 Keeping a mode checked will keep that mode active when you switch modes,